 Karim Khan Citadel

 Arg of Karim Khan is located at Shohada Square.
-It has a land area of 4,000 square meters and is in the centre of a 12,800 square meter compound.
-The citadel of Karim Khan consists of four high walls connected by four 14 meter round brick towers at a 90-degree angles.
-Each 12 meter wall is 3 meters thick at the base and 2.8 meters at the top.
-The design of the citadel combines military and residential architecture, for it was the home of Karim Khan and the military centre of the dynasty.
+It has a land area of 4,000 square meters and is in the center of a 12,800 square meter compound.
+The citadel of Karim Khan consists of four high walls connected by four 14 meter round brick towers at 90-degree angles.
+Each 12-meter wall is 3 meters thick at the base and 2.8 meters at the top.
+The design of the citadel combines military and residential architecture, for it was the home of Karim Khan and the military center of the dynasty.
 James Edward Alexander in 1827 described the citadel as being surrounded by a "deep wet ditch".

 Main Rooms of Karimkhan Citadel

 As you enter the courtyard from the vestibule, at the opposite side of the courtyard, under the large windcatcher, there’s a portico that could be seen right away.
 Inside the beautifully decorated rooms of this section, attractive wax statues revive the setting inside the court of Karim Khan where he met with officials and ruled over the territories under his domination.
 The fresco embellishment of the walls and ceilings are fabulous examples of how beautifully Zand art vitalized official and non-official buildings of that period.
 A combination of gold leaves with relatively dark red colors was used to give elegant taste to the interior walls of the royal buildings.
 Adjacent to this mailroom, sometimes a couple of other rooms are opened to the public to see the local costumes of Iranian women of various ethnic groups.
 The colorful gowns seen here are still worn by local people when you travel to different parts of Iran.

 Bathhouse of Arg-e-Karimkhani